dmlambea/drone-kube/README.md

 # Drone Kube

-Drone plugin to update kubernetes deployments.
+Drone plugin to update kubernetes objects, currently supporting apps/v1.Deployment and batch/v1beta1.CronJob.

 This is a forked version from vallard/drone-kube, with recent Kubernetes v1.14 libs and support for kubeconfig files and client cert authentication.